eCommerce Email Marketing: How to Sell Through Content

 Where does email marketing fit in?

 Email is not the first touchpoint with potential customers.
 It is generally a couple of levels down in the conversion funnel.
-Generally we run educational ads that link to content to first bring a potential new customer in and then will request their email address as part of a promotion.
+Generally, we run educational ads that link to content to first bring a potential new customer in and then will request their email address as part of a promotion.

-If you don’t get their email at that point, don’t fret.
+If you don’t get their email at that point, don’t stress.
 Once a potential customer has visited your site, you can use retargeting ads to serve them additional content and bring them back to your site again for another chance to capture their email address.

 And once you have a potential customer’s email address, you’re on the road to conversion.

 At the point that you gather an email address there are two scenarios: either that person has purchased from you or they haven’t purchased from you.